The previous article in this series is here.

 Did Paul’s and Luke’s missionary companionship influence how they used the word believe?
 Did they share the same understanding of how to respond to Christ crucified?
 These are very interesting questions for two reasons.

-Second, early Christian tradition asserts Luke wrote the gospel Paul proclaimed.
+First, early Christian tradition asserts Luke wrote the gospel Paul proclaimed.
 If this is true, then Luke’s usage of believe might very well reflect Paul’s viewpoint.
 What can we discover regarding whether their perspectives aligned?

 Therefore the questions remain.
 Did Paul and Luke share this same viewpoint regarding believing?
 When Paul called for people to believe or to have faith in Christ, was Paul limiting their response to just believing or was he in agreement with Luke that trusting involves baptism?